whichsteveyp/fs-es2015-example/README.md

 6. From the command line, run `npm run babel`
 7. Voila!
 Assuming everything worked you should be able to see your properly converted es6 files in the `dist` folder.

+If you get stuck, you can `git checkout complete` which has the working version - as you can see it's quite easy to get started with.
+Have a look at the example `src/es6.js` file and the transpiled `dist/es6.js` file syntax differences once you get it done.

+## Remember:

+You don't have to be a wizard, and you don't have to use all the new syntax.
+In fact, if you're struggling with it but you've already started using es2015 in some areas, you can totally write es5 syntax in the same files as a fallback.

+Feel free to holler if you have questions!